• Home

 Eventually, you may reach a point where you’ve answered all your vital questions.
 Then, you can focus on resolving the useful many.

-When it comes to performing PPC marketing analysis, you’re pulling in data from at least two sources.
-Your Google Ads account and your Google Analytics will be the two main sources.
-You may also be incorporating data from third-party tools.
+When it comes to performing data analysis for marketing, especially PPC marketing, you’re pulling in data from multiple sources like your Google Ads account and Google Analytics.
+You may also incorporate data from third-party tools.

-As you merge these data sets, you need to normalize each one to make sure that they “talk” to one another.
+As you merge these data sets, you need to normalize each one to ensure they “talk” to one another.

-Alternatively, various data sources may have different labels for the same metric.
-You need to normalize these labels to ensure that the data is counted correctly.
+Additionally, different data sources may have various labels for the same metric, so normalizing these labels is crucial to ensure accurate data analysis.

 Collecting and normalizing your data lays the groundwork for the crucial part of the process — knowing what it all means.